codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-unity-app.md

 Read more about caching [here](https://docs.codemagic.io/yaml/yaml-getting-started/#cache).
 ### Using your own external storage system
-If your caching step is being skipped because it's exceeding the maximum allowed size of 1 GB then you can use some external storage to store your cahcing files.
+If your caching step is being skipped because it's exceeding the maximum allowed size of **3GB** then you can use some external storage to store your cahcing files.

 In the following example we are going to use **AWS S3**.